My Account

 What Can the Industry Do?

-While organic cotton farming is feasible, it is unlikely to be scalable and affordable in the near term.
-As alternatives, innovators have created fibers from cellulose, wood pulp and agricultural waste.
-Biodegradable polyesters and bio-polyesters have also been developed.
-More investment is needed to make these approaches scalable.
+While organic cotton farming is feasible, it is not likely to be scalable or affordable in the near term.
+Innovators have created fibers from cellulose, wood pulp and agricultural waste as alternatives.
+Biodegradable polyesters and biopolyesters have also been developed.
+More investment and innovation are needed to make these approaches scalable.

-While biodiversity affects investment risk and outcomes in almost every industry and region of the world, we are focusing on two aspects of the investable universe:
+While biodiversity affects investment risk and outcomes in almost every industry and region of the world, we focus on two aspects of the investable universe:

-• Six sectors most affected by and contribute the most to biodiversity loss.
+• Sectors most affected by and contributing the most to biodiversity loss.

-• Six key biodiversity themes in six countries/regions widely deemed as biodiversity hotspots.
+• Key biodiversity themes in six countries/regions widely deemed as biodiversity hotspots.

-Examining these vital segments of the investable world allows us to target and engage in areas where biodiversity issues present the most pressing risks and opportunities.
+In this section, we describe our framework for identifying and analyzing how investing affects and is affected by biodiversity using six critical examples.
+Examining the investable world with this framework allows us to target and engage in areas where biodiversity issues present the most pressing risks and compelling opportunities.

 6 Sectors Most Connected to Biodiversity